ZachSaucier/sveltekit-blog/src/lib/posts/2023/blog-refresh-2023.md

 - Adding excerpt functionality
 - Adding the [archive](/blog/archive) functionality
 - Adding the search functionality
+- Adding a table of contents to blog posts
+- Adding section link click functionality
 - Adding a tweet button to blog posts
 - Adding blog post "draft" functionality
 - Making fairly big additions to the pagination functionality
 - Fixing the category (I renamed them to [tags](/blog/tags)) counts
 - Making the site titles across pages more consistent
+- Improving some Markdown handling to add footnotes, accessibility for emojis, and preventing widows

 As a bonus, SvelteKit comes with content transitions between pages out of the box!
 Yay for not having to use something like Barba.js to do this.